What is it?

 Associations and NGOs

-Please have a look at our proposal on actions to pursue - in order to advocate for the endorsement of the Homeless Bill of Rights in your community - on this website.
+Please have a look at our proposal on actions to pursue - in order to advocate for the endorsement of the Homeless Bill of Rights in your community here.

 France: In December 2018 a platform of French organizations presented their own text of the Homeless Bill of Rights in Paris, at the office of Abbé Pierre Foundation.

-Our main goal this year is to continue to identify partners and help them disseminate the initiative at local level to convince cities to endorse the Bill.
-We have drafted a political and practical toolkit on how to advocate for the Homeless Bill of rights at local level addressed to social actors. (see below)
+In 2021, we will to continue to identify partners and help them disseminate the initiative at local level to convince cities to endorse the Bill.
+We encourage our members and other stakeholders to use our political and practical toolkit to advocate for the Homeless Bill of rights at local level. (see below)

 Please, contact Maria J. Aldanas for more info.